 Costs incurred by the Company before obtaining the rights to explore a property are expensed.
-Subsequent to obtaining the rights to explore its mineral properties, the Company's accounting policy is to capitalize mineral property costs relating to the acquisition of rights to explore, topographical, geological, geochemical and geophysical studies, exploratory drilling, trenching, technical feasibility studies and other costs directly attributable to exploration projects, until such time as the properties are technically feasible, sold, determined not to be economically viable or abandoned.
+Subsequent to obtaining the rights to explore its mineral properties, the Company's accounting policy is to capitalize mineral property costs relating to the acquisition of rights to explore including acquisition costs for mineral rights, topographical, geological, geochemical and geophysical studies, exploratory drilling, trenching, technical feasibility studies and other costs directly attributable to exploration projects, until such time as the properties are technically feasible, sold, determined not to be economically viable or abandoned.